We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 To contact The Highland Council phone 01349 886603.

-If you have a garden, keep it tidy and free from weeds.
-If you cannot manage to do this because of ill-health or a disability, you may be eligible for help from our garden maintenance scheme.
+If you have a garden, keep it tidy, the grass cut and free from weeds.
+If you cannot manage to do this because of ill-health or a disability, you may be eligible for help from our assisted garden maintenance scheme.
 To find out if you can get help, phone our Customer Services Team.
 There may also be other garden schemes that you could join.
-Contact us, or your local council, for advice.
+Contact us or your local Council office for advice.

 Section 4 Repairs and maintenance